Kashmir Backgrounder

 Sanjay Kak

-Sanjay Kak is a New Delhi-based, award-winning independent documentary filmmaker.
+Sanjay Kak is a New Delhi-based, award-winning independent documentary filmmaker and journalist.
 His films include How We Celebrate Freedom, Words on Water and Red Ant Dream.
-He is editor of Until My Freedom Has Come: The New Intifada in Kashmir and Witness.
+He is editor of the books Until My Freedom Has Come: The New Intifada in Kashmir and Witness.

 Anahid –